 Here’s the completed design for my home page:

-And if you’ve gotten this far and decided you want to check out another platform for now, see our expert list of the top website builders in 2021.
+If you’ve gotten this far and decided you want to check out another platform for now, see our expert list of the top website builders in 2022.